Home

 Add the Borax mixture to the glue mixture.
 As you stir, a slimy putty will form.
 Place the putty mixture in another bowl.

 There will be leftover glue/water mixture.
-If you want to make more magic putty, make another water/borax mixture and repeat the process.
+If you want to make more Glurch, make another water/borax mixture and repeat the process.
 You can do this about four times for one batch.

 After the finished product sits for a minute in a bowl, pour off extra liquid.
 It's now ready for the kids to play with.
 Supply them with clay toys.

-Store Magic Putty in a plastic jar.
+Store Glurch in a plastic jar.
 It can be stored and reused for approximately one month.

-Borax is a powered laundry detergent.
-Children should be monitored constantly while playing with Magic Putty.
+Note: Borax is a powdered laundry detergent.
+Children should be monitored constantly while playing with Glurch.

 Return to top of Indoor Games for Kids Page